TRUSOPT 2% EYE DROPS

 Use in pregnancy

 You should not use this medicine during pregnancy.
-Tell your doctor if you are pregnant or intend to
+Tell your doctor if you are pregnant or intend to become pregnant.

 Use in breast-feeding

 If treatment with this medicine is required, breast-feeding is not recommended.
 Tell your doctor if you are breast-feeding or

 intend to breast-feed.